-You will automatically be enrolled to become a member of Please note that if you are USS (Universities Superannuation Scheme) - a hybrid pension scheme.
-If you are already a member of the NHS Pension scheme, you may be eligible to continue in the scheme and should contact the Pensions section of the University.
-For further information please visit: www.pensions.admin.cam.ac.uk Information if you have a /.
+You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
+For further information please visit:

+www.pensions.admin.cam.ac.uk

 Annual leave

 Full time employees are entitled to annual paid leave of 41 days inclusive of public holidays.
 For new part-time employees, annual leave will be pro rata'd based on days worked.